 “If it’s true we are what we eat, then it’s also very true we are what we don’t eat.
-My 70-pound weight loss is testament to this and it goes along with an important lesson I learned from Dr. Berg at the very beginning which is to shift my focus to how cortisol and insulin work in my body,” said Barrett.
+My 70-pound weight loss is testament to this and it goes along with an important lesson I learned from Dr. Berg at the very beginning which is to shift my focus to how cortisol and Fat Storing Hormone work in my body,” said Barrett.
 “By reducing stress, getting better sleep, and eliminating sugar, I achieved better results and my clarity and energy levels have skyrocketed.”

 Although reconnecting with an old flame initially prompted Barrett’s decision to lose weight, she recognizes that at the end of the day, you have to want it for yourself.

 “The decision to make this dramatic lifestyle change has to be your own.
 It can rarely be successful if you are doing it because a significant other, mother, brother, or friend tells you to,” she said.
 “Listen to your own sexy voice.
 Commit to only yourself and honor the commitment.
 It’s true my past eating habits included a level of emotional eating.
 I self-soothed through every sadness and celebrated every opportunity but what I realized in the past 15 months is that all of those sad situations, the lows and highs, all of the feelings are still apparent as well as blissful days and reasons to celebrate.
 The difference now is my conscious decision (every day) to leave the unhealthy food out of the coping and out of the celebrations.
 The rewards are sweeter than the sweets.”